Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceWar, World II.
 A significant historical date for this entry is February 20, 1944.

 Location.
 40° 14.962′ N, 80° 1.075′ W. Marker is near Venetia, Pennsylvania, in Washington County.
 It is in Union Township.
-Marker is on Venetia Road, 0.1 miles west of McClelland Road, on the right when traveling west.
+It is on Venetia Road 0.1 miles west of McClelland Road, on the right when traveling west.
 Located at the entrance to Finleville Cemetery, where Archibald Mathies is buried.
 Touch for map.
 Marker is at or near this postal address: 994 Venetia Rd, Venetia PA 15367, United States of America.
 Touch for directions.

 Citation: Marker image.
 Click for full size.

-Photographed By Mike Wintermantel, April 13, 2013
+Photographed by Mike Wintermantel, April 13, 2013

 2. Citation: Marker